armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 ## Known issues

+### Google App Engine account authentication

+The credentials endpoint changed on 1.28 and 2.28 as it went from Groovy to Java.
+The result of this is that users can not see any Google App Engine accounts listed when trying to run pipelines.
+Non-admin users also get "access denied" error when trying to run pipelines.

+**Workaround**:

+2.28.X or later: Replace the Clouddriver image in 2.28 with the Armory Clouddriver 2.27 image

+1.28.X or later: Replace the Clouddriver image in 1.28 with the OSS Clouddriver 1.27 image

 ### 403 and permission errors when upgrading to 2.28.x+

 Some users are reporting 403 and permission errors when upgrading to 2.28.x.
 Please reference this support article - [403 and permission errors when Upgrading to 2.28.x+ ](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010662&sys_kb_id=794f06ae1bda5550ec88b8c2cc4bcb67&spa=1) for more information.